 What is the Best Way to Use Row Covers for Season Extension?

 There are simple products that you can purchase that you can drop over your plants to protect them from a frost and offer a few degrees of warmth in the shoulder seasons.
+You could even try growing food indoors.
 You can also create the same cylinder with a couple of stakes and some cellophane around to protect the plant.

 Floating row covers like this one can be made with old hula hoops cut up with a cover over and held down by rocks.
 I use cut-down rebar stakes and PVC pipe to create a hoop tunnel.

 Floating row covers do allow light and water, and they provide that extra bit of protection.
 But they can’t protect plants from the harsh winter.
 In this case, many people layer plastic on top to insulate their fall and winter crops even further.
 Read more about how Becky at the Seasonal Homestead does that here.

 Why and How Do We Plant Cover Crops for the Fall and Winter?

 If you’re not growing vegetables through the winter, you can plant cover crops over your entire garden.
 With most winter cover crops, plant about 30 days before your first frost so that it can grow about 6″ tall.
 You can even plant it under other crops like kale as long as you don’t plant it over root crops like garlic.